cmalir/cmalir/README.md

 - 👋 Hi, I’m @cmalir
-- 👀 I’m interested in Software Localization
+- 👀 I’m interested in Software Localization, and Data Science
-- 🌱 I’m currently learning Python3, HTML5/CSS
+- 🌱 I’m currently learning SQL, Python3, HTML5/CSS
-- 💞️ I’m looking to collaborate on...
-I'm just learning at the moment.
+- 💞️ I’m looking to learn and build my portfolio.
 - 📫 How to reach me ...

 <!---